alsadiamir/p4Thesis2021/clone_examples/basic/README.md

 sudo python cmd_app.py
 ```

-Then, in the **h2 and h3 terminals**, run the command to start listening to TCP packets:
+Then, in the **h2 and h3 terminals**, run the following command to start listening to TCP packets:
 ```shell
 ./receive.py
 ```

-Then, in the **h1 terminal** run the command to send a packet to h2:
+Then, in the **h1 terminal** run the following command to send a packet to h2:
 ```shell
 ./send.py 10.0.0.2 "message payload"
 ```